-- Check that the vertical pipe length falls between the minimum and maximum lengths (see table 7-5). - Check that the horizontal pipe length (wall terminal excluded) falls within the minimum and maximum length (see table 7-5). - In the horizontal section, 1 bend of 90° may be included.
-This bend counts for 2 metres.
-This means that the maximum allowed length is reduced by 2 metres.
-A 45° bend counts for 1 metre. - Determine the correct adjustment of the appliance (see table 7-5). - Adjust the appliance correctly with, for instance, a restrictor slide and an air inlet guide (see section 8.2).
+- Check that the vertical pipe length falls between the minimum and maximum lengths (see table 7-5). - Check that the horizontal pipe length (wall terminal excluded) falls within the minimum and maximum length (see table 7-5). - ▲ In all tables below, 1 bend has been included in the concentric system.
+It is possible, however, to add extra bends.
+For each additional bend, the maximum allowed horizontal length of the concentric system is reduced.
+This is done as follows: - An additional 90° bend shortens the maximum allowed length of the concentric system by 2 metres. - An additional 45° bend shortens the maximum allowed length of the concentric system by 1 metre. - At least 1 metre should always be placed on the appliance vertically, unless stated otherwise in the table. - Determine the correct adjustment of the appliance (see table 7-5). - Adjust the appliance correctly with, for instance, a restrictor slide and an air inlet guide (see section 8.2).